Fit Families Supplemental Nutrition Education Program (SNAP-Ed) is a successful behavior change program for...

 - Fit Families Coach guides Community partnership staff to become a Fit Families Center and to adopt an organizational or agency wellness policy to encourage staff to model healthy habits.

-- Fit Families coach develop partnerships with organizations in the community serving low income families with preschool children and other audiences eligible for SNAP to disseminate Fit Families messages and provide educational resources.
+- Fit Families coach develops partnerships with organizations in the community serving low-income families with preschool children and other audiences eligible for SNAP to disseminate Fit Families messages and provide educational resources.

 USDA is an equal opportunity provider and employer.